aaronparker/aaronparker.github.io/_posts/2012-12-29-app-v-5-0-delivers-internet-explorer-plugin-nirvana.md

 # Implementing RunVirtual

-To illustrate implementing the RunVirtual feature, I&#8217;ll demonstrate delivering plugins to a Windows 7 client running Internet Explorer 9.
-In this example, I&#8217;m [managing the App-V client with PowerShell](http://technet.microsoft.com/en-us/library/jj713419.aspx) to show what&#8217;s going on under the hood.
+To illustrate implementing the RunVirtual feature, I'll demonstrate delivering plugins to a Windows 7 client running Internet Explorer 9.
+In this example, I'm [managing the App-V client with PowerShell](http://technet.microsoft.com/en-us/library/jj713419.aspx) to show what's going on under the hood.
 This process would be simplified with Configuration Manager or the [native App-V infrastructure](http://technet.microsoft.com/en-us/library/jj713496.aspx).

 ## Publishing Packages

-Before deployment to a client PC, I&#8217;ve sequenced the follow applications into App-V 5.0 packages and saved them to the network:
+Before deployment to a client PC, I've sequenced the follow applications into App-V 5.0 packages and saved them to the network:

   * Adobe Reader X
   * Adobe Flash Player 11
   * Oracle Java 7

-During sequencing I&#8217;ve not performed any special steps to prepare the environment - there is no bearing on deployment during the sequencing stage.
+During sequencing I've not performed any special steps to prepare the environment - there is no bearing on deployment during the sequencing stage.

 Each package has been added to the client and published globally with the following commands:

 [code]Add-AppvClientPackage –Path \\server\Packages\AdobeReaderX_pkg\AdobeReaderX.appv | Publish-AppvClientPackage -Global<br>Add-AppvClientPackage –Path \\server\Packages\AdobeFlashPlayer11\AdobeFlashPlayer11.appv | Publish-AppvClientPackage -Global<br>Add-AppvClientPackage –Path \\server\Packages\OracleJava7\OracleJava7.appv | Publish-AppvClientPackage -Global[/code]

-Whilst Adobe Reader can be used just like any other application, Flash and Java aren&#8217;t particularly useful on their own.
+Whilst Adobe Reader can be used just like any other application, Flash and Java aren't particularly useful on their own.

 ## Enabling a Connection Group

 Only a single package can be applied to a process with the RunVirtual feature.
 This means that to provide Internet Explorer with access to several packages, we need to first add each package to a [Connection Group](http://technet.microsoft.com/library/jj713417.aspx) and add that to the client.

 [Connection Groups are defined via XML files](http://technet.microsoft.com/en-US/library/jj737969.aspx) that list each member package.
-If we&#8217;re managing the App-V client with PowerShell, the Connection Group descriptor files need to be created manually.
-I won&#8217;t go into detail here; however below is the listing for the descriptor file for a Connection Group that contains the Internet Explorer Plugins:
+If we're managing the App-V client with PowerShell, the Connection Group descriptor files need to be created manually.
+I won't go into detail here; however below is the listing for the descriptor file for a Connection Group that contains the Internet Explorer Plugins:

 [code language=&#8221;xml&#8221;]<?xml version="1.0" ?>
 <appv:AppConnectionGroup